Putney Exchange: Transport

-The Exchange is served by Transport for London buses 14, 220, 337 and 37 which stop on Putney high street, Putney Bridge tube station (District line) is a 9-minute walk and Putney railway station (Southwestern Railway) is a 5-minute walk.
+The Exchange is served by Transport for London buses 14, 39, 74, 85, 93, 424, 430 which stop on Putney High Street.
+Putney Bridge tube station (District line) is a 9-minute walk away and Putney railway station (Southwestern Railway) is a 5-minute walk.

-The centre has a car park on the roof with 290 spaces with an entrance on Lacy road, it has six electric car chargers.
+The centre has a car park on the roof with 290 spaces with an entrance on Lacy road.
+It includes six electric car charging spaces.